 Treating Chytrid

-Winter 2021 and 2022: there was a very serious die-off of frog around the nation during these two winters and chytrid fungus was involved but not the only problem these animals had.
+Winter 2021 and 2022: there was a very serious die-off of frogs around the nation during these two winters and chytrid fungus was involved but not the only problem these animals had.
 Cases that were drawn to our attention also had a bacterial problem that killed them quickly.
 The problem was the worst in southern Qld and northern NSW where frogs don't normally brumate (hibernate) during the winter.

 Chytrid is a cool climate fungus so tropical locations would only have to worry about this during the winter months.
 However, many other temperate and upper latitude locations would be dealing with the possibility of chytrid for most of the year.

 We are providing this information to assist those who are unable to transport their frogs to us for treatment.
-However, you should not assume chytrid fungus is actually involved (and start treating for it) unless we have been able to discuss the symptoms with you.
+However, you should never assume chytrid fungus is actually involved (and start treating for it) unless we have been able to discuss the symptoms with you.
 There are many other fungal problems which might be treated differently as well as many other pathogens that make frogs sick but are not publicised in the media.

 We don't receive a lot of chytrid cases because we are in the tropics where it doesn't grow well but every case we have seen always has another problem such as a bacterial infection.
 If you are treating a frog that has chytrid, be prepared to look for other symptoms as the chytrid starts to get killed off.